 - General Alan Brooke to Winston Churchill.

-- Surprisingly not true for most real-world Mafia families.
-Consiglieres (the position actually does exist) are almost always low-level soldiers with legitimate or near-legitimate backgrounds who can represent the boss in non-criminal matters.
+- Surprisingly not true for the most part in The Mafia.
+Most real-life consiglieres are almost always low-level soldiers with legitimate or near-legitimate backgrounds who can represent the boss in non-criminal matters and sitdowns with other mob families.
 In the post-wiretap era, most "advisers" are shameless ass-kissers.